arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 $$

 The question of whether a patient has sepsis is, statistically, a different type of question than the question of what a patient's heart rate is.
-The patient either does or does not have sepsis, the outcome is **binary**.
+The patient either does or does not have sepsis -- the outcome is **binary**.

 Assume that `sepsis` is coded as 0 (no) or 1 (yes) in the data.
 **What would happen if you just tried to estimate this as a regular linear model?**